dentalplan/dentalplan.github.io/_posts/scrap/2012-07-04-solutionsprovidedbyada.md

 ```
 1. a predefined exception:
 trapped and raised by the underlying run time machine
-error: failure of a run-time check on constraint</span>
+error: failure of a run-time check on constraint
 				zero right of a division
 	error: failure of a run-time check on language
 				normally a return statement transmits